tesserae/apitess/mkdocs-site/docs/getting-started/advanced-tutorial.md

 The TIS API is defined such that if the data is formatted properly and sent with a POST to the `/parallels/` endpoint, that data will be interpreted as the constraints for a Tesserae search and submit the query for processing.

 The format for data accepted at the `/parallels/` endpoint is specified in the [`/parallels/` endpoint documentation](../endpoints/parallels.md).
-The accepted format is known as JSON, and the structure of the data will look as follows:
+The accepted format should (like the response data from the `/texts/` endpoint) be formatted in JSON, and the structure of the data will look as follows:
 ```json
 {
   "source": ... ,